 Even though Macy’s 4th of July Fireworks are now over the East River, the folks in New Jersey have no need to fret—there’s plenty of patriotic, pyrotechnic fun to go around!
 From Jersey City’s megabar Surf City you’ll have a spectacular view of the state’s biggest display over the Hudson River at nearby Liberty State Park.
 There’s no cover, which means more money you can spend on frozen cocktails ($10-12) and tasty surf and turf food options.Read more

 Sure, we love our hot dogs and hamburgers on the Fourth of July.
 But pizza is forever.
 Grab a slice on Fornino’s rooftop at Pier 6 in Brooklyn Bridge Park, and get a great view of the nearby pyrotechnics show.
-It threw a ticketed viewing party last year, so keep an eye out for details.Read more
+This is a ticketed event, so make sure to email (Patricia.Logan@Fornino.com) in advance.Read more

-All aboard the Hornblower Hybrid for this 4th of July cruise!
-On this beautiful, eco-friendly yacht you’ll enjoy a buffet of American picnic foods like corn on the cob, cod fish cakes, BBQ chicken breasts and pulled pork sliders.
+All aboard the Hornblower Hybrid for this Fourth of July cruise!
+On this beautiful, eco-friendly yacht you’ll enjoy a buffet of American picnic foods like corn on the cob, codfish cakes, BBQ chicken breasts and pulled pork sliders.
 The vessel will sail to a premier spot on the East River where the main event will blast into the sky above the passengers’ heads, completely unobstructed by the crowds and the tall buildings of the shore.
-You’ll feel so excited by the display—and the effects of the open bar—that you won’t hesitate for a moment to dance to the live DJ afterward.
+You’ll feel so excited by the display of fireworks over the Statue of Liberty—and the effects of the open bar—that you won’t hesitate for a moment to dance to the live DJ afterward.
 Boards at Pier 15.Read more